DarkflameUniverse/DarkflameServer/docs/Commands.md

       /buff &#60;id&#62; &#60;duration&#62;
     </td>
     <td>
-      Applies the buff with the given id for `duration` seconds.
+      Applies the buff with the given id for the given number of seconds.
     </td>
     <td>
       8